BDC Hamburger Icon

 If you’re considering implementing a VoIP system, many setups offer helpful business features that can benefit your organization enormously.
 Here are some of the most useful VoIP features.

 • Voicemail and voicemail transcription: You aren’t always going to be able to answer the phone, and no one wants to have to listen to a voicemail two or three times to get the relevant information.
-Voicemail transcription makes it easier to get the gist of the message without picking up your phone.
+Voicemail transcription makes it easier to get the gist of the message without listening to it.

 • Call forwarding: Take your VoIP phone number with you with the tap of a button.
 Call forwarding lets you connect to your VoIP line wherever you have internet access, and it often works with mobile phones.